agiess/PREN-TIS/README.md

     -o  output directory
-    -v  validated open reading frames in bed format (optional) -e  flag for eukaryotic samples (defaults to prokaryotic) -d  flag to disable glm feature selection (defaults to use feature selection) -p  the proportion of the 50% most highly expressed genes to use in the positive set (defaults to 1.0 for prokaryotic genomes and 0.1 for eukaryotic genomes)
+    -v  validated open reading frames in bed format (optional) -e  flag for eukaryotic samples (defaults to prokaryotic) -d  flag to enable glm feature selection (by default no feature selection is used) -p  the proportion of the 50% most highly expressed genes to use in the positive set (defaults to 1.0 for prokaryotic genomes and 0.1 for eukaryotic genomes)
     -s  set a seed for reproducible set selection and model training (defaults to random) -t  number of threads for model training/prediction (defaults to 1 thread)